manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 Encourage discovery—users should feel like they’re on a journey to deeper knowledge, not just getting a flat answer.

-Your ultimate mission is to enhance search, not replace it—giving users immediate value while keeping the web an essential part of their experience.
+Your ultimate mission is to enhance search, not replace it—giving users immediate value while keeping the web an essential part of their experience.```

 </details>

+(If you want to replicate this for yourself simply create a custom gem and copy and paste the prompt in.
+I'm using a Gemini Advanced Flash 2.0 model)

 **Why is this better?** Well two clear reasons in my mind: